jerryhgladinet/docs/deploy/source/chapter03.rst

 Master Admin/Cluster Admin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  In this guide, we refer to the admin user as the user that manages the whole CentreStack server farm.
-The server farm can be as small as a single CentreStack server.
+  In this guide, we refer to the admin user as the user that manages the whole |prodname| server farm.
+The server farm can be as small as a single |prodname| server.
 If so, the admin user will still need to manage it regardless of the size of the server farm.

-  The Master Admin is the very first user on the CentreStack server farm.
+  The Master Admin is the very first user on the |prodname| server farm.
   Typically, it is the user who installs the CentreStack server software.

   Since this user later may set up optional Active Directory connections, it is recommended that this user's email address